acceleratedscience/open-ad-toolkit/README_plugins.md

 <!-- about_plugin -->
 Plugins are how molecular tools and AI models are made available to the OpenAD client.
 They provide drastically simplified access to a series of advanced tools, and they make it easy for your own Python applications to interface with OpenAD.

-Creating your own plugins is easy if you have a basic understanding of Python.<!-- /about_plugin --> Jump to [Plugin Development](README_plugins_development.md).
+Creating your own plugins is easy if you have a basic understanding of Python.<!-- /about_plugin --> Jump to the [Plugin Development Manual](README_plugins_development.md).

 <br><br>